buttplugio/buttplug-rs-ffi/csharp/README.md

 If you have issues or feature requests, please feel free to [file an issue](https://github.com/buttplugio/buttplug-rs-ffi/issues).

 We are not looking for code contributions or pull requests at this time, and will not accept pull requests that do not have a matching issue where the matter was previously discussed.
-Pull requests should only be submitted after talking to @qdot and receiving approval to develop code based on an issue.
+Pull requests should only be submitted after talking to [qdot](https://github.com/qdot) via issues (or on [discord](https://discord.buttplug.io) or [twitter DMs](https://twitter.com/buttplugio) if you would like to stay anonymous and out of recorded info on the repo) before submitting PRs.
+Random PRs without matching issues and discussion are likely to be closed without merging. and receiving approval to develop code based on an issue.
 Any random or non-issue pull requests will most likely be closed without merging.

 ## License